aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 ### Getting file info

+#### File metadata commands

+The commands are used to get specific metadata about a file or folder

+- `file <filepath>`: returns the type of file the specified file is, like a directory, file, or symlink.
+- `du <filepath>`: returns the filesize for the file or folder.

+**`file` command**

 To get information about the what resource a filepath actually is, use the `file` command:

 - `file <filepath>`: describes whether the filepath is a symlink, file, or directory.

+**file size commands**

 You also have these commands to get file size info

 - `df -h` : displays the disk usage information for the laptop
 - `du -h <folder>` : displays the disk usage info for the specified folder

+**file timestamps**

+Unix filesystems track three distinct metadata timestamps for each file: ctime, mtime, and atime.

+- `ctime`: latest timestamp when permissions were changed for the file
+- `mtime`: latest timestamp when the file was modified
+- `atime`: latest timestamp when the file was accessed or read.

+#### Filepath commands

+These commands are used for manipulating filepaths

+- `realpath <filepath>`: returns the absolute path version of the relative filepath
+- `basename <filepath>`: returns the basename (filename including extension) from the filepath
+- `dirname <filepath>`: returns the directory path of the directory that contains the specified file (filepath excluding filename).

+**`basename` command**

 To parse the basename of a file, you can use the `basename` command: